hubmapconsortium/spatial-api/README.md

 ## Configuration File

-The configuration file should be located in 'resources/app.properties' for deployment, and 'resources/app.local.properties' access by scripts that wish to access the microservice running in the local Docker containers.
+The configuration file should be located in `resources/app.properties` for deployment, and `resources/app.local.properties` access by scripts that wish to access the microservice running in the local Docker containers.
-There is a 'resources/app.example.properties' that you can use as a template.
+There is a `resources/app.example.properties` that you can use as a template.
-The 'resources/application.example.properties' assumes that the database is running in a docker container with a network common to the Spatial API.
+The `resources/application.example.properties` assumes that the database is running in a docker container with a network common to the Spatial API.
 This will likely not be the case when not running locally.

 Since this micro-service accesses a Neo4j, and a PosgreSQL database you will need to provide the server, user, and password.

-The 'resources/app.properties' should never be saved to GitHUB as it contains passwords.
+The `resources/app.properties` should never be saved to GitHUB as it contains passwords.
 You should create it on the deployment machine.

 ## Build, Publish, Deploy Workflow
 These are the steps used to build, publish a Docker image, and then deploy it.

-Before doing so you will need to follow the steps outlined in the section "Configuration File" to configure the server.
+Before doing so you will need to follow the steps outlined in the section `Configuration File` to configure the server.

-Local deployment instructions for testing purposes are found in the Section "Local Deployment".
+Local deployment instructions for testing purposes are found in the Section `Local Deployment`.

 ### Get the Latest Code
-Login to the deployment server (in this case 'dev') and get the latest version of the code from the GitHub repository.
+Login to the deployment server (in this case DEV) and get the latest version of the code from the GitHub repository.
-For production the deployment machine is 'ingest.hubmapconsortium.org'.
+For production the deployment machine is `ingest.hubmapconsortium.org`.
 ```bash
 # Access the server, switch accounts and go to the server directory
 $ ssh -i ~/.ssh/id_rsa_e2c.pem cpk36@ingest.dev.hubmapconsortium.org